psycopg/psycopg2/doc/src/usage.rst

 If you need to convert other Python types to and from PostgreSQL data types, see :ref:`adapting-new-types` and :ref:`type-casting-from-sql-to-python`.
-You can also find a few other specialized adapters in the :mod:`psycopg2.extras` module.
+You can also find a few other specialized adapters in the `psycopg2.extras` module.

-In the following examples the method :meth:`~cursor.mogrify` is used to show the SQL string that would be sent to the database.
+In the following examples the method `~cursor.mogrify()` is used to show the SQL string that would be sent to the database.

 .. index::